These parameters and conventions apply to all V2 MCP tools.

 Three tools support large result exports: entity_resolve, entity_enrich, and entity_find.

-The export_format parameter controls how results are returned:
+The format parameter controls how results are returned:

 | Value | Behavior |